Referred Hamstring Pain

 piriformis muscle

-Piriformis syndrome occurs when the piriformis muscle impinges on the sciatic nerve.
-Other lateral rotator muscles or the gluteals may also cause referred hamstring pain.
+Piriformis syndrome occurs when the piriformis muscle irritates or compresses the sciatic nerve.

 Read more on Piriformis syndrome.

-• Deep tissue massage to the lower back, buttocks, and hamstrings can be beneficial in loosening the area and restoring full function.
+• Soft tissue massage to the lower back, buttocks, and hamstring muscles

 Scroll to Top